Score Optional Sections

 Compliance 2 pts 1 pt 0 pts N/A

-The PLAAFP provides data which correlates to Supplementary Aids and Services that are needed to address the student’s missing skills, concepts and for accessibility and participation in the general education curriculum (to the maximum extent possible).
+The Supplementary Aids and Services correlate to the data provided in the PLAAFP and are developed to address the student’s Area(s) of Need and/or for accessibility and participation in the general education curriculum/environment (to the maximum extent appropriate).

 Comments

-Data in the PLAAFP describes the use of the Supplementary Aid(s) and Service(s) and the associated outcome of its use.
+The PLAAFP describes the use of the Supplementary Aid(s) and Service(s) and includes numerical data or evidence of the associated outcome of its use or need.

 Comments